Carillion expects more contract wins in the Middle East

-LONDON Support services and construction firm Carillion (CLLN.L) expects to announce more contract wins in the United Arab Emirates in coming months as it braces for an uptick in construction activity in the Middle East.
+LONDON British support services and construction firm Carillion (CLLN.L) expects to announce more contract wins in the United Arab Emirates in coming months as it braces for an uptick in construction activity in the Middle East.

 "The United Arab Emirates, Abu Dhabi and Dubai have been slow but we are starting to see signs of improvement in those economies," Chief Executive Richard Howson told Reuters on Thursday.